waneck/openjail/README.md

-Playpen is a secure application sandbox built with modern Linux sandboxing features.
+Openjail is a secure application sandbox built with modern Linux sandboxing features, built on top of `playpen`

 # Features

-* The sandboxed application is spawned inside a systemd scope unit, providing integration with systemd tools like `systemd-cgtop` and robust control group management.
 * The application is contained inside a read-only root directory with `chroot`.
 * A mount namespace is leveraged to provide writable /tmp, /dev/tmp and home directories as in-memory (tmpfs) filesystems.
 Since these mounts are private,